ptprt5m/zefi-catalog/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 See the [LICENSE](LICENSE) file for more details.

+For more information, visit [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).